Hosted by the Friends of Washington Crossing Park

 VENDOR INFORMATION

-• All breweries and food vendors interested in the Spring Brewfest should contact Washington Crossing Brewfest before April 1.
+• All breweries and food vendors interested in participating at Brewfest should contact info@friendswcp.org before March 15.

-• Washington Crossing Brewfest is a beer-only event.
+• Washington Crossing Brewfest is a beer and malt beverage-only event.
 Wine and spirits are not served or sampled.

 Other Vendors

-Vendors who fall outside the categories of food and beer are not accepted for Washington Crossing Brewfests.
+Vendors who fall outside the categories of food, beer, and malt beverages are not accepted for Washington Crossing Brewfests.
 This includes:

 • Products: Crafts, merchandise, T-shirts, mobile apps, etc.